 In Trading Adapters that are based on the Trading Integration API for Java, the Trade Model configuration XML files are specified in a Java properties file (property trading.models), together with other configuration.
-For an example of such a properties file, see Defining the subject pattern properties [28] in Configuring Trade subjects [28].
-For a full description of the properties, see the "Trading Integration API" section of the document Caplin Integration Suite for Java API Documentation.
+For an example of such a properties file, see Defining the subject pattern properties in Configuring Trade subjects and the properties file, see the "Trading Integration API" section of the document Caplin Integration Suite for Java API Documentation.